 People experience and learn science in many different places, at school, at home and out in everyday life and no one place or experience can build a person’s science capital in isolation.
 But, the more that people will bump into positive ‘science’ experiences across the sector, and the more potential there will be for people to ‘grow’ their science capital.

 Every single aspect of a visit or experience is important in helping people to feel at home in our spaces, and to shape people’s feelings and relationship with science.
 From the welcome they receive to the signage they will see, from all the people they will meet to the places they go to eat, from the content and presentation, to the website and practical information.
 In whatever role we have, we all have the power to have a positive impact on our visitors engagement with STEM.

-The environments we create and the activities we organise need to reflect everyone’s perspectives, to give more people, more chances to recognise that science is something that is useful and has value to them, now and in the future.
+The environments we create and the activities we organise need to reflect and value everyone’s perspectives, to give more people, more chances to recognise that science is something that is useful and that they can feel confident and excited to be part of – now and in the future.